-- Table 9 summarizes the key observational datasets used here to compare with our PD model simulations for their wide coverage of the remote marine atmosphere.
-The Variability of the American Monsoon Systems (VAMOS) Ocean-Cloud-Atmosphere-Land Study Regional Experiment (VOCALS-REx) is an international field project that took place during October and November in 2008 over southeastern Pacific off northern Chile and southern Peru (Wood et al., 2011).
-VOCAL-REx consists of both ship-based and airborne measurements for lower-atmospheric DMS, MSA(aq), and non-sea-salt sulfate aerosol (nss-SO42-(aq)).
-The Atmospheric Tomography (ATom) mission of NASA is a flight campaign spanning from the Arctic to the Antarctic over the remote Pacific and Atlantic Oceans between 2016 and 2018, (Wofsy et al., 2018).
-During ATom, an array of instruments was used to collect and analyze daytime air samples from the remote marine environments, providing measurements of DMS, HPMTF, MSA(aq), and nss-SO42-(aq).
-The Aerosol and Cloud Experiments in the Eastern North Atlantic (ACE-ENA) probed the atmosphere surrounding the ENA observatory on Graciosa Island during summer 2017 and winter 2018 (Wang et al., 2019a, 2021a).
-ACE-ENA provides high time-resolution in-situ measurements of MSA and sulfate aerosol in the lower troposphere (Zawadowicz et - al., 2021).
-We note that the model-measurement comparisons are not exact, given that our simulations 425 are performed using free-running dynamics and thus are not paired to the meteorological year of measurements.
-We therefore sample monthly mean values from the model at the location of the observations to provide qualitative comparisons.
+Table 9 summarizes the key observational datasets used here to compare with our PD model simulations for their wide coverage of the remote marine atmosphere.
+The VAMOS Ocean-Cloud-405 Atmosphere-Land Study Regional Experiment (VOCALS-REx) is an international field project that took place during October and November in 2008 over southeastern Pacific off northern Chile and southern Peru (Wood et al., 2011).
+VOCAL-REx consists of both ship-based and airborne measurements for lower-atmospheric DMS, $MSA{(aq)}$, and non-sea-salt sulfate aerosol (nss- $SO_4^{2-}(aq)$).
+The Atmospheric Tomography (ATom) mission of NASA is a flight campaign spanning from the Arctic 410 to the Antarctic over the remote Pacific and Atlantic Oceans between 2016 and 2018, (Wofsy et al., 2018).
+During ATom, an array of instruments was used to collect and analyze daytime air samples from the remote marine environments, providing measurements of DMS, HPMTF, MSA(aq), and nss-SO42- (aq).
+The Aerosol and Cloud Experiments in the Eastern North Atlantic (ACE-ENA) probed the atmosphere surrounding the ENA observatory on Graciosa Island during summer 2017 and winter 2018 415 (Wang et al., 2019a, 2021).
+ACE-ENA provides high time-resolution in-situ measurements of MSA and sulfate aerosol in the lower troposphere (Zawadowicz et al., 2021).
+We note that the modelmeasurement comparisons are not exact, given that our simulations are performed using free-running dynamics and thus are not paired to the meteorological year of measurements.
+We therefore sample monthly mean values from the model at the location of the observations to provide qualitative 420 comparisons.